Philosophy and Decolonisation (PG)

 - having developed a critical approach to the underlying cultural presuppositions of philosophical discourses

 - being able to produce high-quality academic writing

-Total of 10 weeks teaching with 3 hours classroom contact per week consisting of a 1 hour lecture and 1 hour tutorial.
+Total of 10 weeks teaching with 2 hours classroom contact per week consisting of a 1 hour lecture and 1 hour tutorial.

 Scope and syllabus

-All the texts will be available in translation; no prior knowledge of an African language is a prerequisite for this course.
+All the texts will be available in translation; no prior knowledge of an African language is a prerequisite for this module.

 Method of assessment

 The following titles provide introductory readings.
-The full reading list for this course will be made available from the convenor at the beginning of the course.
+The full reading list for this module will be made available from the convenor at the beginning of the course.